top of page

 • long sleeved and short sleeved shirts

-• light sweater or sweatshirt
+• light sweater / sweatshirt

-• comfortable hiking boots or running shoes
+• comfortable hiking boots or sneakers (recommended footwear during hot air balloon flight)

 • slip-on shoes